-There are activities available for Preschool Children so parents can be involved in other areas; our Children‘s Ministry will have activities for children in Grades 1-2.
-Older Children and Pre-teens (Grades 3-6) are encouraged to serve WITH their parents (these are teachable moments, and you can earn a CentriKid Camp Discount!).
+There are activities available for Preschool Children so parents can be involved in other areas; Children and Pre-teens (Grades 1-6) are encouraged to serve WITH their parents (these are teachable moments, and you can earn a CentriKid Camp Discount).

 *Sewing Team: This team will make teddy bears for the kids at CHKD.
 Skill level: Simple sewing of two layers of material.
 Items needed to use: Portable sewing machines, thread, irons, ironing boards (not required to bring each item to be on the team).
 (Debbie Barrigar)

 *Car Care Projects: This team will provide free oil changes for single moms, spouses of deployed military, or senior adults in need.
 Everyone can help us find those who may benefit from this service.
 (John Peake)

 *Rise Against Hunger: This team will sort, assemble and get ready to ship meals for those in need.
 We are partnering with another organization, Stop Hunger Now, and will package these meals together.
 We need 50 people to sign up… that’s right, 50.
 This is a big project!
 (Paul Garrison)